Steven Anson Coons: Work

 This concept allows for the approximate matching of any curve, conic or not.
 The surface element plane normally a conic curve was expressed as:

 By selecting proper values for Φ (similar to K in the conic family) in this equation:

 the curve will be fixed.
 By arbitrarily choosing values of Φ, u and w could be solved for:

-During World War II, he worked on the design of aircraft surfaces, developing the mathematics to describe generalized "surface patches."
-At MIT's Electronic Systems Laboratory he investigated the mathematical formulation for these patches, and published one of the most significant contributions to the area of geometric design, a treatise which has become known as "The Little Red Book" in 1967.
-His "Coons patch" was a formulation that presented the notation, mathematical foundation, and intuitive interpretation of an idea that would ultimately become the foundation for surface descriptions that are commonly used today, such as b-spline surfaces, NURB surfaces, etc. His technique for describing a surface was to construct it out of collections of adjacent patches, which had continuity constraints that would allow surfaces to have curvature which was expected by the designer.
+During World War II, he worked on the design of aircraft surfaces, developing the mathematics to describe generalized surface patches.
+At MIT's Electronic Systems Laboratory he investigated the mathematical formulation for these patches, and published one of the most significant contributions to the area of geometric design, a treatise which has become known as The Little Red Book in 1967.
+His Coons patch was a formulation that presented the notation, mathematical foundation, and intuitive interpretation of an idea that would ultimately become the foundation for surface descriptions that are commonly used today, such as B-spline surfaces, non-uniform rational B-spline (NURB) surfaces, etc. His technique for describing a surface was to construct it out of collections of adjacent patches, which had continuity constraints that would allow surfaces to have curvature which was expected by the designer.
 Each patch was defined by four boundary curves, and a set of "blending functions" that defined how the interior was constructed out of interpolated values of the boundaries.

+In 1961, with John Thomas Rule, Coons co-authored a book on mechanical drawing and graphic methods entitled Graphics.

-Coons's students included Ivan Sutherland and Lawrence Roberts, both of whom went on to make numerous contributions to computer graphics and (in Roberts' case) to computer networks.
+Coons' students included Ivan Sutherland and Lawrence Roberts, both of whom went on to make many contributions to computer graphics and (by Roberts) to computer networks.
+In a 1964 MIT video, Coons and Roberts explain and demonstrate Sutherland's pioneering computer graphics program Sketchpad, then hosted on the MIT Lincoln Laboratory TX-2 computer.
 Coons also advised Nicholas Negroponte.

-Coons co-authored, with John Thomas Rule, a book on mechanical drawing and graphic methods entitled Graphics c.
-1961.